Before You Call Yourself a Mentor — book cover

 Richard Gorven has spent over two decades mentoring young people.
 A creative communicator based in Durban, South Africa, he holds a degree in Communication Science and serves as Creative Director of Trulife, a non-profit helping school-going students make brave choices that lead to better futures.
 He also works as a creative with the Global Leadership Network International, capturing stories of impact and change around the world, and sits on the GLS Next Gen Leadership Team.

-For more than ten years he was on staff at a local church — leading creative ministries, lecturing at Bible college, and serving as a youth leader.
-He has also worked with corporates, NPOs and music groups, and spent time touring as a musician.
+For more than ten years Richard was on staff at a local church — leading creative ministries, lecturing at Bible college, and serving as a youth leader.
+Through his career he has worked with various corporates, NPOs and music groups, and spent time touring as a musician.
 Beneath all of it runs one simple commitment: developing young people.

 Richard is married to Roxy, and together they are raising two daughters, Hallie and Josie.